Emmanuelle Béart: Personal life

-In the mid-1980s, Béart began a relationship with Daniel Auteuil (her co-star in Love on the Quiet, Manon des Sources, A Heart in Winter and A French Woman); they married in 1993 and divorced in 1995.
+In the mid-1980s, Béart began a relationship with Daniel Auteuil (her co-star in Love on the Quiet, Manon des Sources, A Heart in Winter and A French Woman).
+They married in 1993 and divorced in 1995.
 Béart was romantically linked to music producer David François Moreau (from c.
 1995 after she separated from Auteuil) and to film producer Vincent Meyer for two years until his suicide in May 2003.
 She has three children, including Nelly Auteuil (born c.
 1993) and Johan Moreau (born c.
 1996).
 She married actor Michaël Cohen on 13 August 2008 at Genappe in Belgium, and in 2009 they adopted a child from Ethiopia, named Surafel.
 Béart and Cohen separated in 2011.
 In 2011, she began a romantic relationship with director and cinematographer Frédéric Chaudier.

 In addition to her screen work, Béart is known for her social activism.
 She is an ambassador for UNICEF, and has made news for her opposition to France's anti-immigration legislation.
-In 1996, she made headlines when, defending the rights of the "sans-papiers" ("without papers", meaning illegal immigrants), she was removed after her group's occupation of a Parisian church.
+In 1996, she made headlines when, defending the rights of the "sans-papiers" ("without papers", meaning irregular immigrants), she was removed after her group's occupation of a Parisian church.

 In March 2012, Béart spoke out against plastic surgery in Le Monde, saying that she regretted having an operation on her lips in 1990 when she was 27.

+In a 2023 documentary, she revealed that she was a victim of incest as a child but declined to reveal the identity of the abuser, only stating that it was not her father.